Madoff trustee begins $1.19 billion payout to victims

-NEW YORK The trustee liquidating Bernard Madoff's firm on Friday began distributing another $1.19 billion to victims of the swindler's Ponzi scheme.
+NEW YORK The trustee liquidating Bernard Madoff's firm on Friday began distributing another $1.19 billion (£787.8 million) to victims of the swindler's Ponzi scheme.

 Irving Picard, the trustee, said the payout will boost distributions to more than $9.16 billion.